Plumeria pudica Jacq.

 Bloom Time: Spring to fall

-Plumeria pudica is a very fast growing, evergreen shrub which usually has one or two slender trunks that branch close to the ground forming a dense slightly spreading crown.
+Plumeria pudica is a very fast-growing, evergreen shrub that usually has one or two slender trunks that branch close to the ground forming a dense slightly spreading crown.
 The leaves are dark green and unique fiddle-shaped or spoon-shaped.
 Large clusters of bright white, up to 3 inches (7.5 cm) wide flowers with small, yellow centers cover this tree as a beautiful bouquet.
 The flowers are not fragrant.